Telefonorosso/pgpwaves/README.md

 TX: The line is parsed; is encrypted with PGP with the supplied passphrase; is base64 encoded; is prepended with "----" to sync the receiving end; is FSK encoded and sent as audio signal.

 RX: The audio is captured and FSK decoded; the "----" sync message is stripped; is base64 decoded; is decrypted with PGP with the supplied passphrase.

+NOTE: VIRTUALLY ANY TRANSMISSION ERROR WILL RESULT IN BASE64 BEING UNABLE TO DECODE AND PGP DECRYPTING FAILURE.
+DIRECT AUDIO LINK WITH CABLE WILL GIVE YOU 100% SUCCESS RATE, EVEN AT LOW VOLUMES.
+AUDIO DISTORTION (SENT TOO HIGH, LINE IN TOO SENSITIVE) WILL BREAK COMMUNICATION.
+I'VE MANAGED TO GET 80% SUCCESS WITH A VOIP AUDIO PATH USING THE U-LAW CODEC.

 ## Security considerations
 - Sender and receiver stations should be airgapped to render any bugging ineffective (eg: software keylogger).